Musical Instruments Museum (MIM)

 Tripadvisor gives a Travellers’ Choice award to accommodations, attractions and restaurants that consistently earn great reviews from travellers and are ranked within the top 10% of properties on Tripadvisor.

-Top ways to experience Musical Instruments Museum (MIM) and nearby attractions
+Top ways to experience Musical Instruments Museum - MIM

 The area